conjure-up/conjure-up-tests/readme.md

 Runs through the known spells, using the localhost provider for the majority of tests.

+# runtime

+Currently takes about 3.5 hours to complete all tests on the localhost provider.

 # authors

 * Adam Stokes <adam.stokes@ubuntu.com>